AdobeDocs/campaign-classic.en/help/installation/using/creating-and-configuring-the-database.md

 You need to define the following settings:

 * Specify the name of the database to be created.

-  >[!NOTE]
-  >
-  >For a DB2 database, the name of the database must not exceed 8 characters.

 * Enter the password of the account linked to this database.
 * Indicate whether or not the database must be in Unicode.